 The ship's Esplanade and its adjacent area, called The Via, are the ship's hub of nighttime activity, with bars and restaurants throughout.
 (The two areas are separated by a stairwell and bank of elevators, and The Via houses high-end shops, as well as bars and restaurants.)
-In total, the ship features 18 dining venues, including three -- Jamie's Italian, Michael's Genuine Pub and Devinly Decadence -- created in association with celebrity chefs.
+In total, the ship features 18 dining venues, including one -- Jamie's Italian -- created in association with a celebrity chef.
 Also onboard is a restaurant called Wonderland, which is the cruise line's first real foray into molecular gastronomy.
 You'll pay for a number of the restaurants, but the extra-fee venues by far offer the best food onboard.

 Technology-wise, Anthem raises the bar for the cruise industry.
 Not only does it offer superfast Internet, but it also uses iPad check-in, RFID bracelets, online bookings for restaurants and activities, and robot bartenders -- and the good news is that it all seems to work.

 Be the first to know when Anthem of the Seas prices drop so you can book with confidence.